rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v6.md

 oDaoRewards := pendingRewards * oDaoPercent / _100Percent
 pDaoRewards := pendingRewards * pDaoPercent / _100Percent
 ```

-If the total amount of pending rewards is `0` for any reason, this interval cannot be used for rewards submission.
-Simply wait for the protocol to roll over to the next interval and try again.

 Note that these will not be the **final** values attributed to each of these groups due to division truncation; they are simply starting points when calculating the actual values per group.
 The final amounts are discussed later in this section.